 The 15 Best (Not Scary) Halloween Movies

-Muahaha, Halloween is just a couple of weeks away.
-So while you’re rolling popcorn balls and stringing spider webs, here are 15 classics to get you in the mood.
+If you’re more about rolling popcorn balls and stringing spider webs than you are about haunted houses and horror flicks, here are 15 classics to get you in the non-scary Halloween mood.

 Sandra Bullock and Nicole Kidman are primo on their own.
 Together?
 Playing nonpracticing witches who try to use their hereditary gift for magic to fix their love lives?
 Solid gold.
 (Same goes for the Stevie Nicks soundtrack.)